-Falcon Ireland was incorporated on 25 April 2012 and functions as a service company for the corporate headquarters.
+Falcon Ireland was incorporated on 25 April 2012 and functions as a service company for corporate headquarters.

-Falcon Holdings Ireland was incorporated on 6 November 2013.
-Falcon Holdings Ireland functions as a holding company for the Group's investment in Falcon South Africa.
+Falcon Holdings Ireland was incorporated on 6 November 2013 and functions as a holding company for the Group's investment in Falcon South Africa.